 - The Truth Behind the College Transition: What to Expect and How to Thrive No Matter the Challenge

-- Understanding and Empowering Yourself as a Learner
+- A Metacognitive Approach to Academia: Understanding and Empowering Yourself as a Learner

 - Life Satisfaction and Happiness: Your Positive Psychology Toolbox